The 20 Best Familial Periodic Paralysis Doctors in The United Kingdom

 London, ENG, GB

-Iwona Skorupinska practices in London, United Kingdom.
+Iwona Skorupinska practices practicing medicine in London, United Kingdom.
 Ms. Skorupinska is rated as an Advanced expert by MediFind in the treatment of Familial Periodic Paralysis.
-Her top areas of expertise are Hypokalemic Periodic Paralysis, Familial Periodic Paralysis, Inclusion Body Myositis, and Primary Lateral Sclerosis.
+She is also highly rated in 3 other conditions, according to our data.
+Her clinical expertise encompasses Hypokalemic Periodic Paralysis, Familial Periodic Paralysis, Inclusion Body Myositis, and Primary Lateral Sclerosis.

 Advanced in Familial Periodic Paralysis